 Battery is located in storage box under passenger seat.
-To get access to battery push battery cover notches both sides of cover and remove it
+To access the battery, remove the cover by pushing both tabs in, then lifting it up.

 18) Rear Rack

 The rear rack can accommodate personal articles (luggage), a fuel caddy or the storage box.